 On the creation of pledges of rights and the realization of pledged objects or rights

 A statutory or contractual pledge of rights serves to secure a valid claim in rem.
-It grants the creditor the right to satisfy a claim by accessing a specific item belonging to the debtor.
+It grants the creditor the right to satisfy its claim by resorting to a specific asset of the debtor.
 A pledge of rights can relate to things, i.e. physical objects, as well as to rights of any kind, such as company shares, patents, securities, IP rights, domains, licenses or trademark rights.

 Civil law requirements for the pledge of rights